Careers are dicey things, aren’t they?

 – Abraham Lincoln

-Recent research estimates that nearly 80% of jobs are never advertised.
+Recent research shows that most jobs are never advertised.
 Instead, they’re filled internally or through networking.

 This is why building connections is so important and can make your life easier in the long run.